CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 ### Development

-We support Pycharm Remote Development (Gateway), VSCode Remote Development, and Jupter Lab.
+We support Pycharm Remote Development (Gateway), VSCode Remote Development, and Jupyter Lab.
 For remote development, the template will open an SSH server in a dev container that you can then use to connect your IDE to and do remote development inside with your usual debugging tools.